tgrigera/COVIDm/model_desc/README.tex.md

 are read from a two-column [file](./imported_infections.dat) giving time and number of imported cases.
 The second column is interpreted as the cumulative total cases, not new cases.
-At the specifed time a number of S individuals are forced to state E$_1$ so that the total count of imported cases matches the number given in the file.
+At the specifed time a number of S individuals are forced to state I$_1$ so that the total count of imported cases matches the number given in the file.
 Both times and cases must be monotonically increasing.

+The program outputs the total number of individuals in each epidemiological state plus a cumulative count of infections according to type: imported (this matches the number from the imported infections file), close contact and communtiy.
+Infections are counted as close-contact if when the invidual transitions from $E_2$ to $I_1$, the family has other members in states $I_1$, $I_2$ or $R$.
+Otherwise they are classified as community.

 One can also give a time-dependent $\beta_\text{out}$ as a way to model variaitons over time of social confinement measures.
 To do